 Yes.
 You can work on disability.
 There are all kinds of rules and restrictions and income limits and trial work periods, and it goes on and on, but the Social Security website details that fairly well, so to sum up, for me it looks like this: I can (at this time) make roughly $1,000 in income without losing my benefits (and my healthcare).
 It’s not that I can’t do anything ever at all.
 It’s that I cannot do it with any consistency.
 Thus far this year I’ve lost about 4 months of my life to various illness and flareups.

 I make that fairly consistently at this point.
 That is an expensive $1,000.
-It cost me $134 in Medicare premiums that the state no longer covers. $187 in food stamps I no longer receive.
+After 30% self employment taxes it costs me $134 in Medicare premiums that the state no longer covers. $187 in food stamps I no longer receive.
 And thus far, roughly $2,500 in medical costs out of pocket as my Medicaid deductible (often referred to as a “spend down”) is now $4,400.
-It costs me approximately $600 in lost benefits to make that $1,000 a month.
+It costs me approximately $800 to make that $1,000 a month.